Skip to main content

 What recency weighting means

-Recency weighting is a real, established idea in sports forecasting.
 Instead of treating every match in a window the same, a recency-weighted stat gives more recent matches more influence over the final number, usually through an exponential decay formula: a match's weight shrinks the further back in time it happened.
-The Dixon-Coles model, published in 1997 for football score prediction, is the standard reference for this.
-It applies exactly this kind of time decay so that a team's most recent results carry more weight in the model than results from months earlier.
-The same approach has since been adapted for other sports, including tennis and basketball player-rating models.
+The standard reference is the 1997 Dixon-Coles paper, and many football models built since, including ones bookmakers price from, keep some version of its time decay.

 The point of doing this is to separate two different questions: what has this team or player done on average across the whole window, and what are they doing right now.
 Those two answers can diverge, especially after a manager change, an injury return, or a run of tougher or easier fixtures than usual.
 A flat average or a flat hit rate answers the first question.
 A recency-weighted stat is built to answer the second.